advpetc/blog/content/reads/cpp-primer-ch3.md

 ### Interfacing to Older Code

 Many C++ programs predate the standard library and do not use the string and vector types.
 Moreover, many C++ programs interface to programs written in C or other languages that cannot use the C++ library.
-Hence, programs written in modern C++ may have to interface to code that uses arrays and/or C-style charac- ter strings.
+Hence, programs written in modern C++ may have to interface to code that uses arrays and/or C-style character strings.
 The C++ library offers facilities to make the interface easier to manage.

 Transform a string to char array: